-6. Conclusion
+6. Concluding Remarks

-A longstanding issue in exchange rate economics concerns whether exchange rate flexibility aids real exchange rate adjustment.
-The latter represents an important channel through which an open economy adjusts to disturbances.
-Some economists consider nominal exchange rate flexibility to be important for facilitating real exchange rate adjustment, while others hold the opposing view that free exchange rate movements may actually disrupt and prolong the real exchange rate adjustment process.
+A longstanding issue in exchange rate economics concerns whether greater nominal exchange rate flexibility promotes real exchange rate adjustment - an important channel through which an open economy adjusts to disturbances.
+Some economists consider nominal exchange rate flexibility to be important for macroeconomic adjustment by accelerating the realignment of the real exchange rate, while others hold the opposing view that free exchange rate movement may actually disrupt and prolong the real exchange rate adjustment process because speculative forces can send the nominal exchange off its equilibrating path.
+These contrasting views reflect the old Nurkse versus Friedman debate about exchange rate flexibility and the effect of speculation.